 Our cabin is on the edge of the wilderness, nestled in an evergreen forest.
 In the spring and summer, the forest floor is covered in native medicinal plants and just outside my door there is an abundance of Arnica, uva-ursi, wild roses, and red root.

 But the warm weather is long gone in these woods and winter time provides a stark contrast to the diversity of summer.
-The forest floor is now covered in snow.
+Snow now covers the forest floor.
 The woods are quiet.
 Shrubs like elder and chokecherry poke out from the snow, sometimes dripping in icicles or with a carefully balanced layer of snow on their branches.

 It would be easy for me to whine and complain about the scarcity of plants during these frigid months (…in truth, I sometimes do).
 So instead, I try to mimic the plants and their slumber.
 Now is the time to slow down.
 This time of year also gives me the opportunity to revel in the gifts of the one medicinal plant group that continues to shine: evergreens.

 Aptly named, evergreen trees retain their green needles throughout our winter.
 In my forest we have an abundance of ponderosa pine (Pinus ponderosa) and Douglas-fir (Pseudotsuga menziesii).
 Both of these trees offer many gifts.
 Their wood keeps us warm through the winter and many trees from this property were used to build the cabin that we call home.
-Evergreen trees can also be used as medicine.
+You can also use evergreen trees as medicine.
 When the tree is wounded, it exudes a thick resinous pitch which makes an antimicrobial and pain-relieving salve that is also reputably good for drawing out splinters.

 In this recipe we are going to be using the green needles.
 High in vitamin C, they make a delicious fresh tea (I am partial to Douglas-fir tea) that is also a great stimulating expectorant for congested mucus in the lungs.